GitLeeRepo/viNotes/viNotes.md

 ## Column Mode

-To place vim in column mode press **Ctrl-V**, which is similar to **visual mode** in that it starts to hightlight text as you move the mouse, with the difference being it does so in column mode.
+To place vim in column mode press **Ctrl-V**, which is similar to **visual mode** in that it starts to highlight text as you move the mouse, with the difference being it does so in column mode.
 Once you copy or delete/cut the text it will then also paste in a column oriented manner when using **p** in command mode.
-You may have to go into **insert mode** to get things possitioned first.
+You may have to go into **insert mode** to get things positioned first.

 # vimrc and vi settings